Tata Bojs

 Tata Bojs is a Czech pop rock band, formed in 1988 by bass-player Mardoša and drummer/singer Milan Cais.
 The band plays electronic pop music.
 The band is famous for its creative lyrics and word play.
-The current line-up of the band includes guitarist Vladimír Bár, producer Dušan Neuwerth on guitar and Matěj Belko on piano and keyboards.
+The current line-up of the band includes guitarist Vladimír Bár, producer Dušan Neuwerth on guitar and Matěj Belko on piano, guitar and keyboards.
 The band won the award for Best Group at the 2004 Anděl Awards.